mriffaud/Introduction-to-Multi-Armed-Bandit/README.md

                 'avg_rewards': avg_rewards
                }
 ```
-Now that we have our random agent created we can create an instance and see how the agent behaves.
+Now that we have our random agent ready, we can create an instance and see how the agent behaves.

 ```python:
 # create the instance